The Four Best Museums In Vietnam

 History Museum (Ho Chi Minh City)

-Originally known as the Blanchard de la Brosse Museum, the museum was renamed Saigon National Museum in 1956 and after being expanded in 1975, it was called The History Museum of Ho Chi Minh City.
-Designed by a French Architect, this impressive building used to display ancient art collections of a few Asian countries.
-However, after the expansion, the History Museum of Ho Chi Minh City has exhibited a fantastic collection of 30,000 artifacts from the early Vietnamese kingdom till the present.
+Previously known as the Blanchard de la Brosse Museum, it was renamed Saigon National Museum in 1956 and later became The History Museum of Ho Chi Minh City after expanding in 1975.
+This impressive structure, designed by a French architect, originally showcased ancient art collections from various Asian countries.
+Today, the museum displays a captivating collection of approximately 30,000 artifacts that narrate the history of Vietnam from its early kingdoms to the present.

 History Museum - Photo: VNtrip